Dasharo/docs/docs/transparent-validation/msi-z690/assembly-and-validation.md

 1. Close the case of the computer.

+If it is being prepared only motherboard not all steps are necessary:

+1. Go through steps 1-8
+1. Connect only cable marked `D` from the 13th step.
+(It is enough to connect two pins marked Power Switch)
+1. Go through the 16th step only and skip the rest.

 ## Device validation

 1. Connect the device to the mains.
 1. Power on the device with the button located on the front panel.
-1. If all connections have been made correctly, the device shuold start and the boot logo should be shown.
+1. If all connections have been made correctly, the device should start and the boot logo should be shown.
 1. Install Dasharo firmware in accordance with [Installation manual](../../variants/msi_z690/installation-manual.md) -